 Fig. 5 Left, juvenile Atlantic Spadefish grow large in an off-exhibit nursery system.
-Right, an adult Atlantic Spadefish swims in the Secret Reef exhibit.
+Right, an adult Atlantic Spadefish swims in the Flower Garden Banks (Secret Reef) exhibit.

 This new exhibit isn’t just an opportunity to appreciate the fragile beauty of baby fish.
 It’s also a celebration of the steeplechase of obstacles our animal care experts have overcome through their ingenuity and scientific acumen.

 The new display will be the first to directly highlight fish produced via this largely behind-the-scenes process, but visitors and members likely have seen some of the project’s previous success stories without realizing it.
 Some of the graduates of the larval fish nursery have been relocated to the Stingray Bay touch tank in the past.
-One school of Bermuda Chub have actually been moved a second time and can now be found in the Secret Reef.
+One school of Bermuda Chub have actually been moved a second time and can now be found in the Flower Garden Banks (Secret Reef) exhibit.